opencodeiiita/AppCosmos/README.md

 ## Quick Resources:

-Since you have scrolled this far, here are some short resources to give you an edge over others😉:
+Since you have scrolled this far, here are some short resources to give you an edge over others:

 - [UX Principles](https://lawsofux.com/)
 - [UI/UX Crash Course](https://www.youtube.com/playlist?list=PLDtHAiqIa4wa5MBbE_XDoqY51sAkQnkjt)